microsoft/generator-docker/README.md

   - **A:** Of course.
 Please open an issue at [yodockerissues] or choose to [contribute][contributingLink]

 ## Collecting usage data
 Generator-docker collects anonymized data on the options you selected in the tool to understand and improve the experience.
 You are given a choice to opt-in or opt-out first time you run the tool.
 If you opt-in and decide to opt-out later, simply delete the `~/.config/configstore/generator-docker.json` file from your machine.
+However, we really need your feedback, so please help us help you by opting in.

 ## Changelog
 ```
 v0.0.32
 =======
++ Added integrated debugging using **[F5]** for both Node.js and .NET Core.
 + Changed to always generate bash and PowerShell scripts to enable cross-platform development.
-+ Added tasks.json to enable calling the scripts from VS Code.
 + Changed compose file to use the image created by build (introduced a tag to disambiguate debug and release image).
-+ Added scaffolding  of a launch.json to support debugging .NET Core and Node apps in a container in VS Code.
 + Removed usage of docker-machine in favor of defautls for Docker for Windows and Docker for Mac

 v0.0.31